cypress-io/cypress-documentation/content/guides/getting-started/component-setup.md

 # Automatic Configuration (Recommended)

 You should use the Cypress Launchpad to configure Component Testing for the first time.
-To follow the UI prompts displayed the Launchpad, simply open Cypress and choose "Component Testing".
+To start the setup wizard, simply open Cypress and choose "Component Testing".

 <!-- TODO: Video -->